LuanVidal/LuanVidal/README.md

 - 👀 I’m interested in always learning more
 - 🌱 I’m currently learning Java Script
 - 💞️ I’m looking to collaborate on miscellaneous projects
-- 📫 How to reach me in https://www.instagram.com/luangabrielvidal/
+- 📫 How to reach me in instagram

 <!---
 LuanVidal/LuanVidal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.